How JavaScript Handles Memory Management and Garbage Collection

 Consider Weak References (WeakMap, WeakSet)

-const weakMap = new WeakMap();let obj = { name: 'Alice' };weakMap.set(obj, 'some value');// When obj reference is removed:obj = null; // entry automatically cleared from weakMap
+const weakMap = new WeakMap();let obj = { name: 'Alice' };weakMap.set(obj, 'some value');// Drop this strong reference to the key:obj = null; // the key is eligible if no other strong reference exists

 JavaScript's garbage collection takes care of memory management automatically by reclaiming memory from objects that are no longer used.
 Whilst automatic garbage collection simplifies our job as developers, it is important to remain aware of memory leaks, as they can still occur if we're not careful.